cadmean-us/csharpRPCKit/Cadmean.RPC.ASP/README.md

 #### Function naming

-Function name passed into the ```FunctionRoute``` attribute may only contain english characters and one dot.
+Function name passed into the ```FunctionRoute``` attribute may only contain english characters, numbers and one dot.
 For example, here are some valid function names:

 * sum
 * getDate
-* weatherForecast.get
+* weatherForecast.get213
 * user.getInfo

 The name of the function should represent some action.
 If the name contains dot,